Convención celebrates 100 years of UFM, approves bylaw changes

 Mission 1 at Duncanville has kicked off to a great start!
 All the churches have arrived safely and are settled in for a week of serving.
 BOUNCE staff met the churches as they arrived and played some Spike Ball as group leaders checked-in.
 BOUNCERS are ready to help the community of Dallas BOUNCE back from poor housing conditions through rehabilitation efforts.

 Students participated in BOUNCE Bash this afternoon and had fun playing a few rounds of Kerplunk, while learning some of our BOUNCE guidelines!
-Dan, this week’s/p>... [continue]
+Dan, this week’s worship leader, led us in a great time of worship, and the Mission Moment highlighted our BOUNCE offering to... [continue]

 EL AGUA VIVA LLEVA ESPERANZA AL SURESTE DE ASIA